learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### Installing plugins

 Kubectl plugins are distributed as simple executable files with a name of the form `kubectl-x`.
-The prefix `kubectl-` is mandatory, and what follows is the new kubectl sub-command that allows to invoke the plugin.
+The prefix `kubectl-` is mandatory, and what follows is the new kubectl sub-command that allows invoking the plugin.

 For example, the *hello* plugin shown above would be distributed as a file named `kubectl-hello`.

-To [install a plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/#installing-kubectl-plugins), you just have to copy the `kubectl-x` file to *any* directory in your `PATH` and make it exectuable (for example, with `chmod +x`).
+To [install a plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/#installing-kubectl-plugins), you just have to copy the `kubectl-x` file to *any* directory in your `PATH` and make it executable (for example, with `chmod +x`).
 Immediately after that, you can invoke the plugin with `kubectl x`.

 You can use the following command to list all the plugins that are currently installed on your system: